MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/help/custom-help-overview.md

 :::image type="content" source="../media/help-architecture-custom1.png" alt-text="Diagram showing the Help pane with one custom help website connected and no task guides.":::

 As a result, when a user opens the Help pane, they see links to Help from the partner's website and from *docs.microsoft.com*.
-The in-product Help pane shows context-sensitive links to Help content on the connected websites based on specific metadata values.
-For more information about the mechanics, see
+The in-product Help pane generates context-sensitive links to Help content on the connected websites based on specific metadata values.
+For more information about the mechanics, see [Content and search indexing](custom-help-websites.md#content-and-search-indexing).

 If that scenario is too simple, then let us look at a couple of variants.